ShinobuAmasaki/libpq-fortran/Quickstart.md

    end if
 ```

 The function `PQconnectdb` is called with the argument `conninfo`, and the result is assigned to the C pointer variable `conn`.

 This pointer serves as an identifier for the connection and is used by the user without needing to concerned about its internal structure.

 Following this, the subsequent `if` block serves as error handling.

-As we move forward, the part where SQL statements are executed becomes apparent.
+As we move forward, the part where command statements are executed becomes apparent.

 ```fortran
    query = "select datname from pg_database;"